Information for Authors

 - volume number, issue number, page references styled as follows (all in romans - no italics): 15(3): 319-25

-- Drinka, T.J.K. and P.G.
+Drinka, T.J.K. and P.G.
 Clark.
 2000.
 Healthcare Teamwork: Interdisciplinary Practice and Teaching.
-Westport, CT: Auburn House
+Auburn House.

 Citations of all material accessed on-line should be as complete as possible and include all the information that would normally be cited for a print source.
 In addition, the data of access/retrieval should be included.

 Canadian Agency for Drugs and Technologies in Health (CADTH).
 2018, January.
 Environmental Scan: Biosimilars — Regulatory, Health Technology Assessment, Reimbursement Trends, and Market Outlook.
 Retrieved August 14, 2019. <https://cadth.ca/sites/default/files/pdf/ES0317_biosimilars.pdf>.

 All illustrations consisting of line art (pie charts, bar graphs, etc.) should be labeled as "Figures" and numbered consecutively within the article (Figure 1, Figure 2, etc.).
 Include an appropriate title, legend and sourceline, where required, for each Figure.
 Similarly, all Tables should be numbers consecutively within the article (Table 1, Table 2, etc.)

 For production purpose, all figures and embedded graphics in Word documents should also be provided with the manuscript as separate high-res files (jpeg, eps, psd (photoshop) or ai (illustrator) as 300 dpi.)